princefishthrower/react-use-please-stay/README.md

 ```

 That's about it for all possible configurations.
 Just remember that since this hook interacts with `document.title` it should only be called only **once** in your app, for example in a layout or `App` component - otherwise the title animation will not be smooth and things could get strange.

+## JQuery Implementation

+For those interested, the only JQuery implementation I could find was in this [GitHub gist](https://gist.github.com/sonnm/fcaaf616e62cc46e8756599306f4e1ad#file-jquery-pleasestay-js).